brianhoangnhatnguyen/web_development/README.md

 * Unordered list tag - makes an unordered list.
 The unordered list styles I know are circle and square.
 There are a shit ton of other unordered list styles though.
 You can give it a style using *style="list-style-type: ;".* (ul /ul) or (ul style="list-style-type: ;" /ul)

 * List tag - used with the ordered or unordered list tag to make a list item. (li /li)

-### Other topics (still HTML):
+### Other HTML topics:
-* RGB - red, blue, green.
-Color values can go up to 255 in each column.(red, blue, green)

-* RGBA - red blue, green, alpha.
-Alpha is opacity.
-Alpha can values can range between 0 and 1.(red, blue, green, alpha)

-* Hexadecimal (color) - uses 16 characters: 10 numbers(0-9) and 6 alphabets(A-F). (#f00)

 * Classes - gives elements a class.
 Classes can be applied to multiple elements. (class="example")

 * IDs - gives an element an ID.
 IDs can only be used for one element.

+## CSS:
+* RGB -  a way of giving color to an element.
+It stands for red, blue, green.
+RGB values can go up to 255 in each column. (color: rgb(red, blue, green);)

+* RGBA - identical to RGB, but with a bonus feature.
+It stands for red blue, green, alpha(opacity).
+Alpha can values can range between 0 and 1. (color: rgba(red, blue, green, alpha);)

+* Hexadecimal (color) - another way of giving color to an element.
+This method uses 16 characters: 10 numbers(0-9) and 6 alphabets(A-F). (color: #f00;)

+* Color - gives an element a color.
+This method method uses a exisiting color.
+For example, red, yellow, blue, etc. (color: red;)

 * Targeting classes, ids.
 Use "." for classes and "#" for IDs